 Parks of Hamilton and Morris Brothers of Swansea completed the initial

 Using low fares as the basis of operations the publicity was based on the red white and blue theme used by British Airways, with a cheeky adaptation of their slogan 'Fly the Flag' to 'Ride the Flag'.
 The new name and network were launched on 6th October 1980 by transport minister Norman Fowler.
 Within a month or so the route network expanded further when the consortium increased to ten members with the addition of Yorks Travel of Northampton, Excelsior of Bournemouth, Barton of Nottingham and Warner-Fairfax of Bristol.

-Mike Kay of Grey-Green was marketing director of British Coachways and handled the central marketing.
+Mike Kay of Grey-Green was marketing director of British Coachways and handled the central publicity and promotion.
 He said "the British Coachways fares are very carefully pitched, they are certainly cheap but are also realistic and National has recognised this by lowering its own fares to our level but no lower."
 Coachways fares were set at half of those of National but at such low fares Coachways needed to fill a high proportion of the available seats.
 The charting (originally done mostly by Grey-Green in London) worked on the principle that bookings close at 48 seats and would not reopen unless there was a high certainty that a second coach could operate profitably.

 A bus stop in Pancras Road, between Kings Cross and St Pancras railway stations, then served as the departure point for those routes still in operation (Parks to Scotland, Barton to Nottingham, Ellerman Bee Line to Middlesbrough and Excelsior to Bournemouth).
 Barton and Bee Line dropped their services in 1983 and the longest lasting of all would be Excelsior who continued independently operating their route until 31st January 1998 when it was merged with that of National Express following a change of ownership the previous year when the Maitland family had sold their business after 77 years.

 |Success story from the publicity

 'Ride Express' number two (October 1980).
 The right hand picture shows